 - Ensure that electronics are covered if you carry a lot of gear.

 - Know if legal expenses are covered should it be necessary.

 In some cases, the insurance you purchase is actually being provided by a third party not the company you buy it from.
 If this is the case, check on the reputation of that provider and compare their pricing to see if you are better buying it from them directly.

 Cheat Sheet on What Insurance to Buy by Country

 The bloggers give you their sense of the need for insurance below.
 For those who want to skip the reasoning and go right trusting these travelers, here’s the list by country.

-- The United States: RoamRight Travel Insurance
+- The United States: RoamRight Travel Insurance or World Nomads.

 - Australia: World Nomads